 Research is the first step towards being a better marketer.

-And important as it is, there’s lots of things about market research and market researchers that will drive you crazy.
+And important as it is, there’s lots of things about market research and market researchers which will drive you crazy.
 That’s what we cover this week, from the point of view of being the market research client.
 And in particular if you’re not used to working with market researchers. (see our audience for market research article for more on this).

 Market researchers for non-marketers